A mileage-based fee for Pennsylvania drivers? - NewsBreak

 Alternatives

-The Transportation Revenue Options Committee (TROC) was established in Pennsylvania to help find solutions for the dwindling infrastructure revenue.
-Several alternatives to the gas tax were discussed including a mileage-based tax, tolling, redirecting current funding, new or adjusted fees, and adjustments to current taxes.
+The Transportation Revenue Options Committee was established in Pennsylvania to help find solutions for the dwindling infrastructure revenue.
+Several alternatives to the gas tax were discussed including a mileage-based tax, tolling, redirecting current funding, new or adjusted fees and adjustments to current taxes.

-“All of those items were discussed, but the ones that were discussed the most were the MBUF (mileage based tax), redirection of state police funding and the package fee,” said Pennsylvania Department of Transportation (PennDOT) Press Secretary Alexis Campbell.10-year-old Pennsylvania law to raise gas prices on Jan.
-1
+“All of those items were discussed, but the ones that were discussed the most were the MBUF (mileage-based tax), redirection of state police funding and the package fee,” said Pennsylvania Department of Transportation Press Secretary Alexis Campbell.Woman shot in vehicle in Youngstown

 Redirection of state police funding would see Pennsylvania eliminating transfers from the Motor License Fund to the Pennsylvania State Police.
 That would then require PSP funding to come from the commonwealth’s General Fund.